 Radha Stirling is a leading human rights advocate, crisis manager and policy consultant, focusing on the UAE and the wider Middle East.
 She is the founder and CEO of British based organisation Detained in Dubai and its subsidiaries, (which have helped thousands of victims of injustice over the past ten years).

-In 2010, she expanded her work to include countries throughout the Gulf region; dealing with both civil and criminal cases.
+In 2010, Ms Stirling expanded her work to include countries throughout the Gulf region; dealing with both civil and criminal cases.
 She has provided expert witness testimony in several high profile extradition and arbitration cases, while lobbying for Interpol reform.

 Given her breadth of experience in financial disputes, Ms Stirling also provides expert risk assessment for investors and advice on business strategies in the Gulf.
 She has actively negotiated on behalf of corporate clients and investors, assisted in recovering stolen assets, and intervened to secure their freedom from unlawful detention.